warox2526/warox2526.github.io/content/blog/varus/index.md

 title: As We Fall
 date: "2019-05-05"
 thumbnail: ./AsWeFall.jpg
 description: What would drive a man to put his faith in unknown forces that have tormented him his entire life?
-In short, for Kai, it was desperation and an unwillingness to accept the death of his Heartlight.
+In short, for Val, it was desperation and an unwillingness to accept the death of his Heartlight.
 In this music video we got to take players on a surreal journey of self-discovery and tragedy as we told the story of how Varus came to be.
 ---

 <div class="post-content-body-wide">